firebase/flutterfire/packages/flutterfire_ui/doc/auth/configuring-providers.md

 A "Provider" is a type of authentication method which users can use to perform authentication operations against, for example to sign-in, register or link an account.

-When using UI widgets, you can add a provider to the `providerConfigs` list of a widget to render the appropriate UI for that provider - for example, an Email Provider will render inputs and a button, whilst the Google Provider will render a themed "Sign In with Google" button.
+When using UI widgets, you can add a provider to the `providers` list of a widget to render the appropriate UI for that provider - for example, an Email Provider will render inputs and a button, whilst the Google Provider will render a themed "Sign In with Google" button.

 FlutterFire UI for Auth currently supports the following providers: